 One symptom of the attitude of the high command of the armed forces surfaced in late August and September, following Rep. Moakley's criticism of the military's attitudes and the U.S. decision to slow deliveries of military aid.

 President Cristiani convened a meeting of senior officers, the President of the Supreme Court, and the judge.
-During that meeting, a firm pledge of support and cooperation in the case was solicited-and received-from the high command.
+During that meeting, a firmpledge of support and cooperation in the case was solicited -- and received -- from the high command.
 In a dramatic gesture, President Cristiani then testified in person before the judge after waiving his legal right not to do so.
-Feverish efforts were then made to persuade the newly-named Minister of Defense, Col. Emilio Ponce, to do the same.
-Despite the pressure, Col. Ponce refused to do anything more than submit a written statement, as did several other senior officers.
-Thus, President Cristiani's effort to lead by example was rebuffed, and neither the judge nor the prosecutors have had a chance to question the most senior officers in a sustained way.
+Feverish efforts were then made to persuade the newly-named Minister of Defense, Col. EmilioPonce, to do the same.
+Despite the pressure, Col. Pone refused to do anything more than submit a written statement, as did several other senior officers.